Mindful-AI-Assistants/credit-card-prediction/README.md

 - **Age**: Younger customers have higher default rates.
 - **Credit Limit**: Lower credit limits are linked to higher default rates.
 - **Payment History**: Customers with a history of delayed payments are more likely to default.

+## Here is the code in Python used to load, process, and analyze the data.